Magellanic penguins on Isla Magdalena

 We sailed around the little island for a bit and went back to Punta Arenas.

-Arriving back
+Arriving back from the tour

 going back to punta arenas from isla magdalena patagonia